 September saw the world premiere of Gates of the Arctic by the Boulder Philharmonic (Colorado) under the direction of Maestro Michael Butterman.

 Following a successful Kickstarter campaign in early 2015, I released Encounters: Music Inspired By Our National Parks.
 This CD of chamber music features River Runner (about Big Bend), The Ghosts of Mesa Verde, Range of Light (about Yosemite), Hall of the White Giant (about Carlsbad Caverns), and Denali.
 The CD bears the official NPS centennial logo and a portion of all proceeds goes to the National Park Foundation.
 Range of Light was also released on a second CD featuring only my saxophone compositions performed by saxophonist Nathan Nabb.

 In May I finished the score and parts to Crown of the Continent - a short celebratory piece for orchestra written as a result of my residency at Glacier National Park in 2014.
-This piece was recorded in October, and is scheduled to be released on a CD by Parma Records in 2016.
+This piece was recorded by the Moravian Philharmonic in October of that year and has been released on the Sparks CD.